Welcome to Livewise

 When does the medical deductible restart?

 What is the benefit of being enrolled on a Disability Plan?

 In the event you cannot work and are out for a period of time due to an illness or disability, a disability plan replaces income.
 Also known as “disability income”.

-A pre-tax benefit that is used to pay for eligible day care services, before or after school programs for children under the age of 13.
+It is a pre-tax benefit that is used to pay for eligible day care services and before or after school programs for children under the age of 13.
 This also applies to adult care.

 Will there be any onsite benefit meetings provided during Annual Enrollment?

 No, we will not be doing onsite benefits meetings as this year’s open enrollment is passive, meaning that you will not need to enroll unless you are making changes to your current elections.

 What is a deductible and how does it work?